filips123/MonologPHPMailer/README.md

 ### Using Composer

-The reccomended way to install MonologPHPMailer is with [Composer][link-composer], dependency manager for PHP.
+The recommended way to install MonologPHPMailer is with [Composer][link-composer], a dependency manager for PHP.

 You should just add `filips123/monolog-phpmailer` to your project dependencies in `composer.json`.
 It will also install Monolog and PHPMailer, but it is recommended to add them manually to `composer.json`.